 CORONAVIRUS: Many people have been told to claim Universal Credit because their income has dropped due to the Coronavirus – but this may not be their only option – especially if they are already getting Tax Credits and/or Housing Benefit.
 See our Coronavirus pages for more information.

 What is Universal Credit?

 Universal Credit is a new benefit for people of working age who need financial support.
 It is designed to top up your income to a minimum level.
 It doesn’t matter whether you are working, looking for work, or unable to work due to an illness or caring responsibility.

 It is being introduced in stages and the government aims to have it fully rolled out by September 2024 – so you may not need to claim it yet.

 If you already claim one of the six benefits that Universal Credit is replacing (see below), then you can continue to do so for now.

 At the moment you will only need to claim Universal Credit if:

-- You have a change in your circumstances that would normally mean you would be looking to make a new claim for one of the these, or
+- You have a change in your circumstances that would normally mean you would be looking to make a new claim for one of the benefits UC is replacing, or

 - You have been sent a ‘migration notice’ – you may receive one of these if you live in Harrogate and agree to take part in a pilot.

 See When will I have to claim? for more information.